cern-eos/eos/doc/configuration/fuse.rst

    # Enable lazy open on read-only files (default off)
    # export EOS_FUSE_LAZYOPENRO=1

-   # Enable lazy open on read-write files (default off)
+   # Enable lazy open on read-write files (default on
+   #    this option hides a lot of latency and is recommend to be used
+   #    it requires how-ever that it is supported by EOS MGM version
    # export EOS_FUSE_LAZYOPENRW=1

    # Configure a log-file prefix - useful for several FUSE instances